-- Competing uses – Fishermen, shipping vessel operators, recreational boaters, and coastal citizen groups have expressed concerns about the effects of hydrokinetic energy developments on their own usage and enjoyment of our waters.
+- Competing uses – Fishermen, shipping vessel operators, recreational boaters, and coastal community groups have expressed concerns about the effects of hydrokinetic energy developments on their own usage and enjoyment of our waters.
 Their representatives have begun to take part in the negotiation process as potential development sites are explored, and will continue to play an important role in project placement and design.
 Our water resources already accommodate a wide range of uses.
 Subsequent to proper environmental and siting review, hydrokinetic energy is poised to be safely added to this mix, generating much-needed clean electricity without hindrance to other usages.

 Currently, each prototype buoy and pilot turbine requires millions of dollars in research, development and deployment funding.
 However, a series of reports used cost of electricity (CoE) models to assess six of the leading wave energy project proposals.
 They concluded that the CoE in 2010 from the first utility scale project would be as low as 11.1¢/kWh—before accounting for any tax incentives for renewable energy investment or generation—and with opportunities for significant economies of scale to follow as the industry matures.